OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 OpenNebula is intended for companies willing to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.
 In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features -such as vMotion, HA or DRS scheduling- provided by the VMware vSphere product family.
 OpenNebula exposes a multi-tenant, cloud-like provisioning layer on top of vCenter, including features like virtual data centers, data center federation or hybrid cloud computing to connect in-house vCenter infrastructures with public clouds.

+OpenNebula over vCenter is intended for companies that want to keep VMware management tools, procedures and workflows.
+For these companies, throwing away VMware and retooling the entire stack is not the answer.
+However, as they consider moving beyond virtualization toward a private cloud, they can choose to either invest more in VMware, or proceed on a tactically challenging but strategically rewarding path of open.

 Architectural Overview
 ================================================================================